kaz-Anova/StackNet/README.md

 StackNet (methodology - not the software) was also used to win the  [Truly Native](http://blog.kaggle.com/2015/12/03/dato-winners-interview-1st-place-mad-professors/ ) data modelling competition hosted by the popular data science platform Kaggle in 2015

+StackNet in simple terms is also explained in [kaggle's blog](http://blog.kaggle.com/2017/06/15/stacking-made-easy-an-introduction-to-stacknet-by-competitions-grandmaster-marios-michailidis-kazanova/)

 Network's example:

 ![Alt text](/images/mad_prof_winning.png?raw=true "Winning Truly Native competitions Using STackNet Methodology")